FlavScents AInsights Entry for Gamma-Hexalactone (CAS: 695-06-7)

 4. Use in Flavors

-Gamma-hexalactone is widely used in flavor formulations, particularly in dairy, coconut, and tropical fruit profiles.
-It acts as a key component in creating creamy and rich flavor notes.
-Typical use levels in finished food products range from 0.5 to 10 ppm, with variations depending on the desired intensity and product type.
-It is generally stable under typical food processing conditions, though it may degrade under extreme heat or acidic conditions.
+Gamma-hexalactone is widely used in flavor formulations, particularly in tropical and dairy profiles.
+It is commonly found in coconut, cream, and butter flavors, where it acts as a key impact note.
+Typical use levels in finished food or beverage products range from 0.5 to 5 ppm, with higher concentrations potentially leading to an overpowering effect.
+The compound is relatively stable under normal processing conditions but may degrade under extreme heat or acidic conditions.

 Citation hooks: FlavScents; FEMA GRAS documentation; formulation literature